 - B stands for border irregularities.
 There can be fades or blurred segments.

-- C stands for a colour change.
-These can range from black, blue and brown to pink and red.
-Also, these colours are irregularly distributed.
+- C stands for a color change.
+These can range from black, blue, and brown to pink and red.
+Also, these colors are irregularly distributed.

 - D stands for diameter.
-Normal moles have a diameter of 6 millimetres or less.
+Normal moles have a diameter of 6 millimeters or less.
 Melanomas are larger than 6mm.

 If your doctor suspects the mole to be cancerous on examination, you will have to get a biopsy done to confirm this.